Saturday & Sunday, September 28 – 29, 2019

 Learn how you can grow garlic in your home garden.

-Explore the world of bees and honey harvesting with volunteer beekeepers from the Fruit & Vegetable Garden and put your taste buds to the test with a honey tasting.
-Can you pick out the essences of locust, cranberry blossom, and buckwheat honey?
+Explore the world of beekeeping and honey harvesting with beekeepers on staff at the Chicago Botanic Garden and put your taste buds to the test with a honey tasting.
+Can you pick out the essences of linden, clover, and buckwheat honey?

 See how brooms are made using broom corn with visiting broom maker John Spannagel.